1. DEFINITIONS AND INTERPRETATION

 8.6.
 Unenforceable provisions.
 If any provision or part of the Agreement is void or unenforceable due to the Law or the Country Law, it shall be deemed to be deleted and the remaining provisions of the Agreement shall continue in full force and effect.
 If any invalid, unenforceable, or illegal provision of the Agreement would be valid, enforceable, and legal if some part of it were deleted, the provision shall apply with the minimum deletion necessary to make it valid, legal, and enforceable.
 The deemed deletion of any provision shall not affect the remaining provisions of the Agreement which shall continue to have full force and effect.

 8.7.
 Assignment.
-Unless otherwise expressly provided for in the Agreement, neither Party may at any time assign, transfer, charge, pledge, or deal in any other manner with the Agreement or any of its rights under it, nor purport to do so, without a prior written permission of the other Party.
-Yango may at any time assign the Agreement or any of its rights under it to any Affiliate.
+Unless otherwise expressly provided for in the Agreement, neither Party may at any time assign, transfer, charge, pledge, or deal in any other manner with the Agreement or any of its rights and (or) obligations under it, nor purport to do so, without a prior written permission of the other Party.
+Yango may at any time assign the Agreement or any of its rights and (or) obligations under it to any Affiliate.
 Any purported dealing in contravention of this Clause 8.7 of the General Terms shall be void.

 8.9.
 Penalties.
 The Parties explicitly exclude applicability of Article 6:92 of the Dutch Civil Code with respect to any penalties due by the Counterparty to Yango under this Agreement.